linkrd/peSDK-Android/README.md

   usage: `[prizeSDK enterSweeps:userParameters error:&error];`

   > params:
-  >  * `userParameters` - if not already set, a user parameter array containing at minimum, all required fields
+  >  * `userParameters` - if not already set, JSONOBject of user parameter at least all required fields
   >  * `error` - pointer to `NSError`
   >
   > returns: [`NSDictionary`] A game object array containing gameID, result_text and other values